totalspectrum/spin2cpp/doc/c.md

 The `__asm` keyword must be followed by a `{`; everything between that and the next `}` is taken to be assembly code.

 Inside inline assembly any instructions may be used, but the only legal operands are integer constants (preceded by `#`) and local variables, including parameters, of the function which contains the inline assembly.
 Labels may be defined, and may be used as the target for `goto` elsewhere in the function.

+The syntax of expressions inside inline assembly is the same as that of C, and only C style constants may be used (so write `0xff` instead of `$ff`).
+Comments must be made in C style, not Spin style (so use `//` to begin a comment that extends to the end of line).

+### Inline Assembly (Spin Style)

+Because much existing assembly code is written in the Spin language, FlexC supports inline assembly that uses the Spin rules for expression evaluation and comments.
+These blocks are like C style inline assembly, but start with the keyword `__pasm` instead of `__asm`.
+Inside `__pasm` blocks comments start with a single quote, and expressions are evaluated as they are in Spin.

+`__pasm` blocks are still a work in progress, and are probably still incomplete.

+Note that FlexC supports calling Spin methods directly, so to adapt existing Spin code it may be easier to just include the Spin object with `struct __using` (see below).

 ### Classes